Superconductivity

 new efficient design

 ICE®BAR offers you the electrical engineering technology to master these challenges.
-The superconducting busbar system ICE®BAR is the most efficient modular energy transport system worldwide delivered turnkey.
-The system allows the loss-free transmission of currents up to 200 kA and even more.
-Discover your new possibilities and save between 15 and 20 % of your energy costs.
-Transmit the electricity from the UPS at battery voltage level directly to your racks – with zero power losses.
-Transformers and rectifiers are no longer necessary.
+The superconducting busbar system ICE®BAR is the most efficient modular energy transport system worldwide, delivered turnkey.
+The system allows the loss-free transmission of currents upwards of 200 kA.
+Discover new possibilities and save between 15 and 20 % of your energy costs.

 Power Grids